Wednesday, July 15, 2026

 Science seems to say that it is.
 Research has shown that babies who are carried a great deal are less fussy and may even cry for shorter periods of time when they are in distress (i.e. wet diaper, hungry, etc.) A study done in early 1997 suggests that infants who were held a minimum of three hours a day cried considerably less than children in the study who were not held as long, as often or nearly at all.
 The carried babies not only cried less when they were in the arms of or worn by a caregiver, they also cried less when they were put down.

 Other studies, like those done by Dr. George Engle in Rochester, New York, show that if interaction with an infant is limited during feeding, he or she will not digest food properly.
-But, when a child is held, and talked to and played with while feeding, nutrients will be better absorbed by the body.
+But, when a child is held, talked to and played with while feeding, nutrients will be better absorbed by the body.

 The most convincing argument about the need for human contact by babies began in 1997 at the St. Christopher Hospital for Children in Philadelphia.
 The hospital’s “Kangaroo Care” program began by using simple skin-to-skin, chest-to-chest contact in the Neonatal Intensive Care Unit for premature babies.